Be dropped by helicopter in Sarek National Park, to be picked up again 5 days later.

-Peek out from your and see the Northern Lights dance across the sky
+Peek out from your tent and see the Northern Lights dance across the sky

 Sarek is often called Europe´s last true wilderness.
 A dream adventure for any true nature enthusiast.
 The park has no road access and can therefore only be reached on foot or by helicopter.
 On this trip we choose to take a short helicopter ride that will save us several days of hiking and give us more time inside the most dramatic parts of the park.

 There will be no marked trails, no access to cabins and no mobile phone coverage.
-You are disconnected from the outside world.
-We have to rely on that the helicopter will pick us up at the end of the trip.
+However, we do bring a satellite phone for safety.
+Other than that we have to rely on that the helicopter will pick us up at the end of the trip.
 Until then it will be just you, nature, some fellow adventurers and the wild animals.

 This is a hiking trip for active people who are not afraid to spend some nights in a tent.
 Be prepared to carry your own backpack with just the most essential equipment such as camping gear, clothing and foods.
 All in all your backpack may weigh 18-20kg depending on your personal equipment.
 Good news is that water is available in the streams along the way so there is no need to carry water.